j16r/ota/README.md

 # Ota

-From the Swahili word for 'grow' or 'daydream'.

 This is intended to be a micro-blogging or wiki style framework where you are given a lot of freedom to produce content using some very basic primitives and simple procedures.